Carsonian/nixos-config/README.md

 It also includes my config for all my programs, as I use Nix to manage all my config files via home manager.

-This includes my Emacs, Firefox, Zsh, and foot terminal configs, as well as configs for programs adjacent to Hyprland such as Waybar, Rofi, dunst, etc. All wrapped up neatly in one NixOS config!
+This includes my Neovim, Firefox, Zsh, and foot terminal configs, as well as configs for programs adjacent to Hyprland such as Waybar, Rofi, dunst, etc. All wrapped up neatly in one NixOS config!

 ## 🌟 Showcase